-Best practices for building a language understanding app with Cognitive Services
+Best practices for building a language understanding (LUIS) app

 - Test from endpoint

-Once your app is published, use the authoring cycle of add features, publish, and test from endpoint.
-Do not begin the next authoring cycle by adding more example utterances.
-That does not let LUIS learn your model with real-world user utterances.
+Once your app is published, use the development lifecycle to add features, publish, and test from endpoint.
+Do not begin the next authoring cycle by adding more example utterances because that does not let LUIS learn your model with real-world user utterances.

-In order for LUIS to be efficient at its job of learning, do not expand the utterances until the current set of both example and endpoint utterances are returning confident, high prediction scores.
-Improve scores using active learning, patterns, and phrase lists.
+Do not expand the utterances until the current set of both example and endpoint utterances are returning confident, high prediction scores.
+Improve scores using active learning.

 Do and Don't

 The following list includes best practices for LUIS apps:

 Before you start building your app's schema, you should identify what and where you plan to use this app.
 The more thorough and specific your planning, the better your app becomes.

 - Defining end-to-end personas to represent your app - voice, avatar, issue handling (proactive, reactive)

 - Identify user interactions (text, speech) through which channels, handing off to existing solutions or creating a new solution for this app